Llanbedrog BeachLlanbedrog, Llŷn Peninsula

 The iconic, picture-perfect beach at Llanbedrog, with its row of brightly coloured neatly placed beach huts, is one of the calmest and safest beaches in Wales.

-This easily accessible mile long beach is perfect for families or for those wanting a quieter day as it never gets as busy as nearby Abersoch Main Beach.
-It offers a great day out in the summer or a great sheltered walk in the winter, with facilities including a cafe, beach bar and toilets and amenities such as a supermarket close by
+This easily accessible mile long beach is perfect for families, or for those wanting a quieter day, as it never gets as busy as the nearby beach in Abersoch.
+It offers a great day out in the summer, or a great sheltered walk in the winter, with facilities including a cafe, beach bar and toilets and amenities such as a supermarket close by.

 The beach is beneath the headland and great for all ages.

 Those requiring assisted access can be driven virtually onto the sand.

 Even in rough weather, there is little or no swell so it’s perfect for paddling with little ones.

 There are all necessary amenities within a five-minute walk as the village itself is “on” the beach.